-Harlequins are generally the most expensive Great Dane coat color due to the difficulty in safely producing them from a breeding standpoint.
+Harlequins are generally the most expensive breed color due to the difficulty in safely producing them from a breeding standpoint.

-Higher demand for the color due to its increasing popularity of the coat color has further lead to increased costs.
+Higher demand for the breed color due to its increasing popularity of the coat has further led to increased costs.

-Black Great Danes do not have a special name and are simply referred to as a “black Great Dane”.
+Black Great Danes do not have a special name and are simply referred to as “black Great Danes”.

 If you’re looking for a name to give your dog, make sure to take a look at my list of Great Dane names here.
 It has over 261 names that are broken out by color, gender, and more!